FemboyOS/femboy-package-manager/README.md

-# femboy-package-manager
+# femboy-pkgmgr
-The FemboyOS package manager
+The femboy package manager